 We actively encourage all team members to keep up to date with the most recent local and national safeguarding advice and guidance.
-For our purposes we signpost them to the Norfolk website norfolksafeguardingadultsboard.info in the first instance.

 10. Records & Confidentiality:

 If we are concerned about the welfare or safety of any adult coming in contact with Scotty's Little Soldiers, we will record our concerns immediately on the agreed reporting form and give this to the Designated Safeguarding Person.
 Reports of a concern given to the Designated Safeguarding Person must be in writing and signed and dated by the person with the concern.